 Scholarship recipients are expected to attend the University of Arkansas as a full-time student for eight (8) consecutive long semesters (fall, spring).
 In some circumstances (including special educational opportunities or extreme circumstances beyond the student's control), a scholarship deferral may be granted.
 The student must make a written request to the Academic Scholarship Office prior to the semester(s) of absence.
 The Academic Scholarship Office retains final authority regarding each deferral decision.

-Students placed on "academic probation" after their first semester will be required to develop an academic recovery plan with their academic advisor before scholarship funds will be disbursed the following semester.
+Students placed on "academic probation" after their first semester will be required to develop an academic success plan with their academic advisor before scholarship funds will be disbursed the following semester.
 Students placed on "academic probation" any other semester will forfeit their scholarship immediately.

 Students who regain a cumulative 2.75 grade point average after losing their scholarship may be eligible for reinstatement of their scholarship for the following term.
 The student must submit a written scholarship appeal to request this reinstatement.
 Students who successfully reinstate their scholarship will be due to meet renewal criteria for the following academic year at the end of the semester in which the scholarship was reinstated.
 The Scholarship Review Committee retains final authority regarding each appeal decision.

 It is expected that students will conform to all policies described in the University's Code of Student Life, regarding both academic and non-academic conduct.
 In the event of a disciplinary violation, university authorized disciplinary sanctions may affect scholarship eligibility.